 As the weather cools down here in Arizona, more and more people are taking to the trails for a hike.
-To avoid finding yourself in need of Foothills’ Gilbert physical therapy specialists, follow these simple tips for happy, healthy trail blazing!
+To avoid injury and keep yourself on the trails, follow these simple tips for happy, healthy trailblazing!

 - Start slow: Make sure to take enough time for your hike so as not to rush.
 It may take a little while to get into the rhythm of hiking on uneven terrain.